Deploying to Android

 - As a stand-alone, distributable application package (APK).

-- Since Qt 5.14.0, as an app bundle (AAB), intended for distribution in the Google Play store.
+- As an app bundle (AAB) for distribution in the Google Play store.

 Note: Since Qt Creator 4.12, Ministro is not supported.

 To specify settings for application packages, select Projects > Build > Build Android APK > Details.

 For more information about options that you have for running applications, see Android Run Settings.

 Because bundling applications as APK packages is not trivial, Qt has the androiddeployqt tool.
 When you deploy an application using a Qt for Android kit, Qt Creator runs the tool to create the necessary files and to bundle them into an APK.
 For more information, see Android Package Templates.

 androiddeployqt tool created, select the Open package location after build check box.

 The Method field lists deployment settings.
 To add deployment methods for a project, select Add.